mrlunchbox777/basic-setup/README.md

 Currently only works on Windows(WIP) and Linux.

+## Goal

+We aren't here yet necessarily, this is the aim.

+This will create a good basic setup for workstations.
+It should provide a pretty acceptable setup for a windows machine and debian derived linux machine.
+This is also supplies an ability to configure the applications/cron/etc to run on these systems.

 ## Installation

 All of these will clone the repo and run the init script